-10.2 Submission and Examination
+9.2 Submission and Examination

-Following the end of the consultation, the SA will need to assess any substantive changes made to the Core Strategy as it is moves forward to Publication stage and is then finalised prior to Submission.
+Following the end of the consultation, the SA will need to assess any substantive changes made to the Core Strategy as it is finalised prior to Submission.

 The SA Report prepared at the Submission Stage will be submitted alongside the Core Strategy and other supporting documentation when it is submitted for an independent examination to be undertaken by a planning inspector.